-I posted a picture on Pinterest over a year ago of my DIY double industrial curtain rod and its have over 50,000 re-pins collectively so I decided to post the tutorial.
-As of 1-1-2017 this project has been featured on shared.com, thecottagemarket.com, houseofhawthornes.com and thesnug.com (now owned by RealSimple).
+I posted a picture on Pinterest over 2 years ago of my DIY double industrial conduit curtain rod and now its had over 60,000 re-pins collectively so I decided to post the tutorial.

 A little over a year ago my husband left on an overseas trip for 3 weeks so I figured while he was gone I would kick some butt and make my DIY industrial double curtain rods and paint the kitchen cabinets.
 WHAT.
 WAS.
 I. THINKING.

 *THIS POST CONSTITUTES AN ORIGINAL SINCERELY SATURDAY METHOD FOR MAKING DOUBLE INDUSTRIAL CONDUIT CURTAIN RODS.
 WE RESERVE THE RIGHTS TO ALL CONTENT, IMAGES, METHOD, AND DIRECTIONS FOUND IN THIS POST, AND THEY CANNOT BE DUPLICATED, RE-POSTED, OR DISTRIBUTED IN ANY WAY OR FORM, EXCEPT FOR THE USE OF ONE IMAGE USED WITH A BRIEF EXPLANATION AND A VISIBLE LINK BACK TO THIS POST.
 THANK YOU FOR RESPECTING OUR COPYRIGHT!